 Basic net income (loss) per share is calculated by dividing net income (loss) by the weighted average number of shares outstanding for the period.
-Diluted net loss per share is calculated by adjusting the numerator and denominator of the basic net income (loss) per share calculation for the effects of all potentially dilutive common shares.
-Potential dilutive shares of the Company's common stock include stock options and warrants.
-The calculation of diluted loss per share requires that, to the extent the average market price of the underlying shares for the reporting period exceeds the exercise price of the warrants and the presumed exercise of such securities are dilutive to net income (loss) per share for the period, adjustments to net income (loss) used in the calculation are required to remove the change in fair value of the warrants for the period.
-Likewise, adjustments to the denominator are required to reflect the related dilutive shares.
+Diluted net income (loss) per share is calculated by adjusting the numerator and denominator of the basic net income (loss) per share to gives effect to all potentially dilutive common shares.
+The potentially dilutive securities include stock options and warrants.
+Diluted net income (loss) per share also gives effect to potential adjustments to the numerator for changes resulting from the revaluation of warrants to fair value for the period, even if the Company is in a net loss position, if the effect would result in more dilution.

-The following table is a reconciliation of the numerators and denominators used in the calculation of basic and diluted net loss per share computations for the three and six months ended June 30, 2014 and 2013;
+The following table is a reconciliation of the numerators and denominators used in the calculation of basic and diluted net loss per share computations for the three and nine months ended September 30, 2014 and 2013: